Team-Silver-Sphere/SquadJS/README.md

 ## **Plugins**
 The following is a list of plugins built into SquadJS, you can click their title for more information:

-Intrested in creating your own plugin?
+Interested in creating your own plugin?
 [See more here](./squad-server/plugins/_readme.md)

 <details>
           <summary>AutoKickUnassigned</summary>